Demand for travel jumps as China loosens COVID-19 restrictions

 The top five destinations were Singapore, with a 600 percent increase in bookings, followed by about 400 percent for South Korea, Hong Kong, Japan and Thailand.

-China’s COVID-19 Zero policy effectively stopped overseas leisure trips throughout the pandemic, with people urged to stay in the country “unless absolutely necessary for work, study or compassionate reasons.”
+China’s COVID-zero policy effectively stopped overseas leisure trips throughout the pandemic, with people urged to stay in the country “unless absolutely necessary for work, study or compassionate reasons.”

 Travel visas to Hong Kong haven’t been issued since early 2020 and authorities stopped granting new passports in August 2021 for any unnecessary and non-urgent reasons.